f2calv/azdo-pipelines-yaml-nuget/Readme.md

 All YAML is contained within the repository in the AzurePipelines directory.

 The multi-stage pipeline has 3 stages, Build, Test & Deploy(Push) which;
-1) build both projects
+1) build the class library projects
-2) run all tests
+2) run all tests and publish code coverage report
-3) pack the class library and push it to [NuGet staging server](https://int.nugettest.org/packages/MyPkgLib/).
+3) pack the class library and push it either [NuGet staging server](https://int.nugettest.org/packages/MyPkgLib/) or [NuGet server](https://www.nuget.org/packages/MyPkgLib).

 Sources;
 - https://docs.microsoft.com/azure/devops/pipelines/yaml-schema